antoninkriz/cookbook-web-task/README.md

-# Ackee Cookbook Android Version
+# Ackee Cookbook Web Version

 Welcome, stranger!
 Wanna join us at [Ackee][1]?
 Or you just don't know what to do on a lazy sunday afternoon ?